Sukruthmothakapally/Data-Analysis-and-Prediction-of-Wine-Color-and-Quality-/README.md

-# Data Analysis and Prediction of Wine Colorand its Quality using Machine Learning
+# Data Analysis and Prediction of Wine Color and its Quality using Machine Learning
 Northeastern University - Data Science Method and Tools (INFO6105) - Final Project